raspberrypi/documentation/configuration/wireless/wireless-cli.md

 # Setting WiFi up via the command line

-This method is suitable if you don't have access to the graphical user interface normally used to set up Wi-Fi on the Raspberry Pi.
+This method is suitable if you don't have access to the graphical user interface normally used to set up WiFi on the Raspberry Pi.
 It is particularly suitable for use with a serial console cable if you don't have access to a screen or wired Ethernet network.
 Note also that no additional software is required; everything you need is already included on the Raspberry Pi.

 ## Using raspi-config